DenverArtMuseum/tokio-ueyama/content/timeline.md

 -   From September 20 to 30, 1924, Ueyama mounts his first known solo exhibition at the Sumida Music Store at 325 East First Street.
 Among the twenty-five works exhibited are his watercolor *The Castle in Naples* (no. 13), his early *Self Portrait* (no. 25), and possibly *Still Life* (no. 10 or 19).
 It is also possible that a currently untitled California landscape dated 1924 was exhibited as *In the High Sierras* (no. 23).[^21]

-{% figuregroup '' 'ptl-26173, ptl-26159' %}

-{% figuregroup '2' 'ptl-26163, ptl-26165' %}

 -   In November 1924, Ueyama presents a one-man exhibition of twenty-five works at the gallery at the University of Oregon in Eugene.
 His friend and PAFA classmate Nowland B. Zane (1885–1945), a professor at the university, probably invited him to exhibit.[^22]

+{% figure 'exrr-2024-30' 'is-pulled-right' %}

 -   In 1924, Ueyama is commissioned to create murals of Romeo and Juliet and Macbeth for the Elsinore Theatre in Salem, Oregon.
 Currently, these are attributed to Zane and may have been a shared commission (fig. 3).[^23] The Elsinor Theater opened to the public on May 28, 1926.

-{% figure 'exrr-2024-30' %}

 -   In April 1925, Ueyama exhibits *Portrait of Miss B.* (no. 73) at the *Sixth Exhibition:* *Painters and Sculptors of Southern California*, Los Angeles Museum of History, Science, and Art.[^24]